c19354837/react-native-system-setting/README.md

 `restoreBrightness()`

 Restore brightness and screen mode back to saveBrightness().
 While iOS only restore the brightness, Android will restore both.
-You should call this before setBrightness() or setBrightnessForce()
+You should call this before setBrightness() or setBrightnessForce().
+It will return the saved brightness.

 ## In the end